10 Reasons Why Startups Fail in Digital Marketing

 It’s true that agencies have the required expertise and play an important role, but you’re living in an illusion if you think that they will take care of end to end execution of the campaign.
 A high rate of campaign failures occurs because of a clients’ lack of proper control on the campaign and a lack of communication between the agency and the client.
 For this, the people in charge of marketing should educate themselves about digital marketing processes.

 4. Technology Team Alone Taking Business Decisions

 Marketing is an activity which requires specialized knowledge and skills and this becomes even more true in the case of digital marketing.
 Technology supports marketing functions, but we can’t authorize technology teams to take charge of the entire campaign.
-Somehow, the person who executes the campaign should be aware of the key strategies, the market, and customer behavior.
+Somehow, the person who executes the campaign should be aware of the key digital marketing strategies, the market, and customer behavior.
 Without considering these three factors, a successful campaign can’t be run, regardless of the technology you are using.
 Digital marketing is 70% marketing and 30% technology.
 Though marketing leverages technology for the execution of campaigns, measurability and scaling them up, it’s largely a marketing activity.

 5. Losing the Focus on Customer

 Every business loves singing the chorus of customer friendliness and customer oriented strategies and policies but sometimes they lose the focus on the customer while running their marketing campaigns.
 Customers are at the core of every business and if you lose your focus, it will affect the results.

 6. Hiring Without Vision and Plan

 Hiring is an important activity as far as building a digital marketing team is concerned.
 At times, you don’t have a sound strategy and vision for digital marketing of your business.
 It is more or less the same as outsourcing your digital marketing activities to an agency, where you are almost clueless about the nature, objectives and impact of your campaign.